-My original version of this recipe also suggests serving with pappadums.
+My original version of this vegan recipe also suggests serving with pappadums.
 I love pappadums, but they can be finicky to make at home.
 So, another option would be to serve with a whole-grain roti bread… or, as I have here, with tortilla chips.
 I know.
 Doesn’t quite jive with the curry/Indian hummus theme.
 Hey, it’s food fusion.
 I say go with what you love – and I happen to love hummus with tortilla chips!

-Curry Chickpea Hummus with Raisins (gluten-free, soy-free, oil-free) Link to print/e-mail/share this recipe
+Curry Chickpea Hummus with Raisins (gluten-free, soy-free, oil-free)

 2 cups cooked chickpeas